 Perhaps you are moving to a new office, or like many others, realize that the cloud does not provide the cost, flexibility, and security that you need.
 Your CIO has tasked you with the directive to “On-Prem” your gear.
 With offerings such as Azure and AWS offering “on-prem” hybrid cloud solutions like Outpost, it is essential to be ready to deploy a small data center at the edge.
 A local colocation is another excellent option if you are looking for distributed connectivity.

 The four most important insights that I have gotten from my time in building and operating data centers are listed below.
 The design choices I have made for this reference architecture reflect a commitment to them.
-The scope of this design covers all accompanying infrastructure TO the rack, which is generally MEP and ancillary systems; see our “How To Design The Ultimate Data Center Rack” post on the last bit, which will cover cabling etc.
+The scope of this design covers all accompanying infrastructure TO the rack, which is generally MEP and ancillary systems.

 - The design must allow for people to be successful within the environment.
 You cannot create an unreliable infrastructure and place the burden of expectations of reliability on your IT staff to manage it.